 The Play Store is brimming with alternative home screens, but Aviate was far and away one of the most impressive we saw last year.
 This beautifully designed launcher takes a completely different approach to organizing your apps and data.
 Apparently Yahoo was just as impressed as we were because the company just announced at CES that it has acquired Aviate.

 In case you missed it, Aviate tracks your usage patterns and groups apps into categories that are presented to you based on the time of day and your location.
+For example, in the morning it might show you your calendar appointments and news apps in the morning "space."
+If you're near a restaurant, it shows you reviews and surfaces dining apps.
 Read More

 The Fallout series has had a unique retro-futuristic aesthetic for nearly its entire run: it's a strange mix of post-apocalyptic settings sprinkled with themes of 50s and 60s Americana.
 Android customization enthusiast Turner Davis has applied this unique aesthetic to a massively-customized homescreen based on the game's PipBoy gadget, now on display at MyColorScreen.
 Best of all, he's detailed the steps needed to recreate this masterpiece.

 For the uninitiated, the PipBoy is a wrist-mounted computer, sort of like a mix between an Apple II and Turanga Leela's ever-present watch thingy.
+The PipBoy functions as the game's immersive inventory and menu system, and its unique combination of style and utility has spawned several real-world copies.
 Read More

 Action Launcher is one of the more interesting home screen replacements out there, and it's getting better with a big update to version 1.9 today.
 There are a few new features, but the app has also gotten a plethora of bug fixes and optimizations that should make it faster and more stable.